Vanilla Ink is Scotland’s unique jewellery studio and school.

 Having a degree in Jewellery herself, Kate understands the difficulties new designers face when setting up their own business and Kate wanted to create a space that allowed collaborations, mistakes and time to reflect.
 In 2017 the Vanilla Ink Jewellery School CIC was established bringing in Scott as lead Goldsmith.

-Master Goldsmith Scott McIntyre, who has over 20 years of experience in the jewellery trade, working in a number of establishments in Glasgow and Edinburgh.
+A Master Goldsmith with over 22 years of experience in the jewellery trade, Scott has created amazing pieces for a wide and varied number of workshops across Glasgow and Edinburgh.

-Scott was very lucky in his training in that he was given an apprenticeship when he was just 17 and in his career, he has picked up an extensive skill-set from the variety of workshops and used his high level of intense training to ensure he’s at the very top of his game.
+Scott started early with his training, embarking on an apprenticeship when he was just 17 in one of Glasgow's top workshops.
+In his career, he has picked up an extensive set of skills from a variety of Master Goldsmiths, while creating and finely tuning his own techniques.
+Always keen to add to his craft, he uses his high level of intense training to ensure he’s at the very top of his game.

-A passion for the passing on of skills and heritage is deep-rooted within Scott’s working ethos, he intends to use the craft he has honed over time to ensure that each student leaves his department with a far greater knowledge of jewellery making.
+A passion for the passing on of skills and heritage is deep-rooted within Scott’s working ethos.
+He intends to use the methods he has honed over time to ensure that each student leaves his department with a far greater knowledge of jewellery making.